sveneisenschmidt/yay/docs/getting-started.md

 docker build -t mycompany/yay .
 ```

 After the image has been build, run it with the needed configuration options.
-For further information ona bout how to configure the docker image please see the documentation of all [configuration](configuration.md) options.
+For further information about how to configure the docker image please see the documentation of all [configuration](configuration.md) options.
 ```bash
 $ docker run \
     -p 50800:80 \